-This document provides a functional description of the Ethernet Media Access Controller (EMAC) and physical layer (PHY) device Management Data Input/Output (MDIO) module integrated in the TMS320DM36x Digital Media System-on-Chip (DMSoC).
+This document provides a functional description of the Ethernet Media Access Controller (EMAC) and physical layer (PHY) device Management Data Input/Output (MDIO) module integrated in the device.
 Included are the features of the EMAC and MDIO modules, a discussion of their architecture and operation, how these modules connect to the outside world, and the registers description for each module.